DigitalVortexLLC/racker/docs/installation.md

 Once installation is complete:

-1. Read the [Usage Guide](usage.md) to learn how to use RackSum
+1. Read the [Usage Guide](usage.md) to learn how to use Racker
 2. Review [Configuration Options](configuration.md) to customize your setup
 3. Explore the [API Documentation](api.md) for programmatic access
 4. Check out the [Development Guide](development.md) if you want to contribute

 ## Uninstalling

-To remove RackSum from your system:
+To remove Racker from your system:

 ```bash
 # Remove node_modules